dojitza/dojitza.github.io/_posts/2024-3-31-Subscriptions-suck.md

 ### What you can do as a business

 You can always go back to pay once pricing, but I assume you don't want to do that.
-Instead, Invest heavily into positive differentiation of your subscription contracts.
+Instead, invest heavily into positive differentiation of your subscription contracts.

 There are more than enough companies building subscription moats the wrong way, and dark pattern ridden subscription flows are a particularly shitty example.

 I argue you can do a lot just by promising the user that they won't be forced to cross a very filthy moat they fell into while trying to leave someone's business before.

-One of the values of a subscriptions for a customer is being carefree and I can't be carefree while fearing that cancelling will be a nightmare.
+ Being carefree is one of the values I expect a subscription to be, and I can't be carefree while I'm being haunted by ghosts of past subscription cancellation experiences.

-Here are a few things you could say.
-Please ask your copywriter to come up with something better though.
+Here are a few things you could say:

 - “We don’t want to see you go, but if you want to, it will take 1 click”
 - “Unsubscribing with us is easier then subscribing”